skyportal/skyportal/doc/adding_features.md

 dispatch({ type: 'UPDATE_SOURCES', data: { sourceList: newSourceList } });
 ```

-The store dispatches the action, and applies each of our reducers to it, creating a new state object from the return values of our reducers (each reducer returning the branch of state it's associated with, e.g. the return value of the reducer above corresponds to the 'sources' branch, or `state.sources`).
+The store dispatches the action, and applies each of our reducers to it, creating a new state object from the return values of our reducers (each reducer returning the branch of state it's associated with, e.g. the return value of the reducer above corresponds to the 'sources' branch, or `state.sources`, as specified in our `store.injectRecuer` call).
 Typically we define _action creators_, functions that return action objects, and call those inside `dispatch` rather than explicitly pass in these clunky action objects everytime we need to dispatch an action.
 Here's an example of an action creator being defined, and then using it to dispatch an action:

 ``` jsx
 // Define action creator